CosmoCortney/MungPlex/README.md

   - boost
   - nlohmann-json
   - discord-game-sdk
+- open your IDE as administrator
-- open the project in Visual Studio as "Open as local folder" or in VSCode, Rider as a cmake project
+- in Visual Studio open the project with the "Open as local folder" option or in VSCode, Rider as a cmake project
 - run cmake.
 It will download some source files and libraries that are not available on GitHub or not properly maintained.
 If cmake fails run it again (press <kbd>CTRL + S</kbd>).
 IDK why it fails first
 - set ``main.cpp`` as startup item (VS: right click, ``Set as startup item``)
 - compile